r3bu1ld3r/Rust_Tbilisi_kickoff_meetup/README.md

 # Test concurrent code in Rust with Loom

+This material is part of my talk at the Rust Tbilisi kickoff [meetup](https://www.meetup.com/tbilisi-rustaceans/events/297231022) (18.11.2023) .

 ## Description of the Problem

 Five philosophers dine together at the same table.
 Each philosopher has their own place at the table, and there is a fork between each plate.
 The dish served is a kind of spaghetti that must be eaten with two forks.